Persinga Ngawi

-Persatuan Sepak Bola Indonesia Ngawi, commonly known as Persinga Ngawi is a semi-professional football club based in Ngawi, Ngawi Regency, Indonesia.
-The team nickname is "Laskar Alas Ketonggo".
-Persinga competes in Liga 4.
-Persinga's stadium is known as the Ketonggo Stadium.
-In 2013 Liga Indonesia First Division, Persinga Ngawi become runners-up in a final match 0–1 loss against PS Kwarta, thus making it his best achievement in the club's history.
+Persatuan Sepak Bola Indonesia Ngawi, commonly known as Persinga Ngawi is a football club based in Ngawi, Ngawi Regency, Indonesia.
+Their nickname is "Laskar Alas Ketonggo".
+Persinga competes in the Liga Nusantara from 2026–27 season, following their promotion from the Liga 4 in 2025–26.
+Persinga's home ground is known as Ketonggo Stadium.

+In 2013 Liga Indonesia First Division, Persinga Ngawi become runners-up after 0–1 loss against PS Kwarta, making it best achievement in club's history.